pmanzoni/MQTT_handson_code/docs/An hands-on introduction to MQTT.md

 #### Second step: use a Python program.

-Using as a reference the code in file `paho-code/example4.py` in the GitHub reposity, create a periodic publisher that sends the generated to your ThingSpeak channel.
+Using as a reference the code in file `paho-code/example4.py` in the GitHub reposity, create a periodic publisher that sends the generated number to your ThingSpeak channel.

 ## Using Ubidots